 And in fact, not just see it, it would be served up to them specifically.

-Well, I knew that already, but when you think of this topic, it's a sort of especially meaningful, isn't it?
+Well, I knew that already, but when you think of this topic, it's sort of especially meaningful, isn't it?

-Now I've got mixed feelings on this one.
+Now, I've got mixed feelings on this one.

-I'm not a huge fan of boycotts, not a huge fan, because you know, in a fact that's why I'm canceled, because somebody decided somebody decided on your behalf that you shouldn't see Dilbert in newspapers.
+Not a huge fan, because, you know, in effect, that's why I'm canceled, because somebody decided on your behalf that you shouldn't see Dilbert in newspapers.

 You didn't get to decide that.

-That the people who are the customers had no say whatsoever in whether I was canceled worldwide books and you know, not uh the books I've republished, but the original publisher all canceled.
+That the people who are the customers had no say whatsoever in whether I was canceled worldwide.

-Everybody, everybody know where I'm coming from.
+Everybody know where I'm coming from?

 If I had any young kids in my house, I would cancel Netflix for sure.